Prof-M-s-Classroom/programming-assignment-2-HammArDev/README.md

 ## **9. Edge Cases & Testing**
 (Describe at least one edge case you tested and its outcome.)
+-I tested the scenario where the player reached a leaf node, and the game ended as I expected -I tested intermediate nodes.
+One wasn't printing, and from that, I found out that I forgot the print statement -Lastly, I tested the nodes that shared a child.
+They worked :)
 Example:
 > I tested a scenario where the player reaches a dead-end (leaf node) and ensured the program correctly ends the game.